jaelliot/getoutofthathole/Land Lord Best Practices/property-management.md

 - **Zoning Compliance**: Check with your local zoning department to ensure that your property is zoned for the use of a basement as a rental unit.
 - **Safety Inspections**: Fire safety and general safety inspections may be necessary to comply with local codes.
 This includes proper egress windows, smoke detectors, and carbon monoxide detectors.

 Resources such as the city websites for Draper, South Jordan, and Farmington provide specific information on permits required for accessory dwelling units (ADUs) including basements.
-Draper City, for example, has specific rules about the size and location of ADUs on a property and requires that the primary residence be owner-occupied&#8203;``【oaicite:0】``&#8203;.
+Draper City, for example, has specific rules about the size and location of ADUs on a property and requires that the primary residence be owner-occupied.

 ### Parking
 - **Parking Requirements**: Typically, at least one off-street parking space must be provided for the tenant.
 Ensure that the parking space complies with local regulations regarding size and location.
 Some cities may have specific requirements regarding the paving of parking areas or the distance from the street.